thewca/wca-documents/documents/policies/internal/Payment Authorization.md

    1. WCA Staff Members with payment authority may not authorize payment to themselves, an immediate relative, or an organization where they are a director, owner, or involved in the management of finances.
 4. Prior to authorizing a payment, individuals with payment authority must:
    1. Determine the payment category;
-   2. Ensure the payment complies with (as applicable) the WCA Bylaws, the WCA Motions, WCA Policies, and/or the WCA Board approved budget for that year;
+   2. Ensure the payment complies with (as applicable) the WCA Bylaws, the WCA Motions, WCA Policies, and/or the most recent applicable WCA Board approved budget;
-   3. Ensure that the payment has necessary documentation for accounting purposes;
+   3. Ensure that the payment has necessary documentation;
-   4. Ensure that the individual making payment does not have a conflict of interest; and,
+   4. Ensure that they (the individual making the payment) do not have a conflict of interest; and,
-   5. Ensure that the payment is within the authorized payment level for that individual and payment category.
+   5. Ensure that the payment is within their authorized payment level for that individual and payment category.

 ## Appendix A {.page-break-before}
 ### Categories of Payment Authority
 1. Gear Team Orders
-   1. Placing of orders for timing equipment with Speedstacks.
+   1. Placing of orders for timing equipment with Speedstacks or other providers.
 Limit refers to estimated cost of order.
 2. Championship Support
    1. Sponsorship payments to WCA Major Championships within the budget allocations to each championship.
 3. Travel Funding